fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 ## FTW port

-[FTW port](https://bugs.webkit.org/show_bug.cgi?id=199206) is a new upstream Windows port which uses Direct2D and DirectWrite.
+[FTW port](https://bugs.webkit.org/show_bug.cgi?id=199206) is a new upstream Windows port that uses Direct2D and DirectWrite.

 ## MontionMark 1.1